PhilipZhu/MBX/README.md

 This branch is a modified MBX based off MBX v1.0.
 This branch implements all h2o models introduced in:
 - MB-pol(2023)
   * [J. Chem.
 Theory Comput.
 19, 3551 (2023)](https://doi.org/10.1021/acs.jctc.3c00326)
-To use h2o models introduced in MB-pol(2023), set the monomer name to "h2o\_2x3y4z", where x, y, z each is replaced by one of the three characters "a", "b", or "c".
-Please refer to the paper for more details on what "a", "b", and "c" correspond to.
+To use h2o models introduced in MB-pol(2023), set the monomer name to "h2o\_2c3c4c".
+In addition, you also need to set "fourbody\_cutoff=6.5" in the MBX input json file.
+Otherwise, "fourbody\_cutoff=0" by default, which correspond to the model labeled with "2c3c4a".
+Please refer to the paper for more details on what "2c3c4c/2c3c4a" correspond to.
-In addition, unless z="a", you also need to set "fourbody\_cutoff=6.5" in the MBX input json file.
-If z="a", "fourbody\_cutoff" does not affect the model, but should be set to 0 for better performance.
 - MB-pol
   * [J. Chem.
 Theory Comput.
 9, 5395 (2013)](https://doi.org/10.1021/ct400863t)
   * [J. Chem.
 Theory Comput.
 10, 1599 (2014)](https://doi.org/10.1021/ct500079y)